bntng02tc17/IF184401_DAA-E-_Q2_05111740000002_Bintang-Nuralamsyah_05111740000092_Tria-Nur-Aisyah-Amini/README.md

 #TUTORIAL

 #1.
-Edit the labyrinth inside buatlabirin function
+Edit the labyrinth inside buatlabirin function so it looks like your labyrinth.
+#2.
+Run the program.